tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎 GME/客户端 API/Android SDK/接口文档_intl_en.md

 ### Getting real-time mic volume level

 This API is used to get the real-time mic volume level.
-An int-type value in the range of 0–100 will be returned.
-We recommend you call this API once every 20 ms.
+An int-type value in the range of 0-100 will be returned.
+It is recommended to call this API once every 20 ms.

 *This API is not applicable to the voice messaging service.*